 The one universal reality for entrepreneurs is that your time is valuable, and you probably don’t have as much of it as you’d like.
+Hardly enough time to take on being a coach and/or a client.

 This is especially true when you’re working in a service based industry and working directly with clients.
 No matter how much of a people person you are or how much working directly with customers delights you, the unfortunate reality is that you’re bound by time.